 Query Performance Analyzer and Table Tuning Advisor in DPA will help your

 - Prioritize performance issues across the entire workload of the instance based on waits your system is experiencing

 - View 30-day performance metrics trending which is fully customizable for your environment

 - Justify the performance improvement with the proposed corrections to address the root cause issue

 - Plug and play code to streamline the implementation

-- No performance overhead with these new features, simply new algorithms to put the data in the hands of the DBA to make fast and informed decisions
+- No performance overhead with an agentless architecture for these new features, simple new algorithms to put the data in the hands of the DBA to make fast and informed decisions

 - After working with DPA Share the results with your team and determine your next steps to radically improve the performance of your SQL Server applications.